saulm96/MTGApiProject/README.md

 Search and Filter Options: Search and filter functionalities allow users to refine displayed results.

-Pagination: Paginated view for better data management and navigation.
+Pagination: Paginated view for better data management and navigation using infinite scroll.

 Loading Indicator: A loading GIF to indicate when data is being fetched and loaded onto the page.